-The LLD should be a one-stop-shop for the solution design.
+The LLD should be a one-stop shop for Solution Design.
 It needs to cover the system front-to-end.

 Unclear requirements are the #1 cause of IT project failures.
-Make sure you have clearly outlined what’s in scope and what’s not.
+Make sure you clearly outline what’s in scope and what’s not.
 Only revisit scoping when absolutely necessary to prevent scope creep.

 Requirements in the BRD should have a one-to-one mapping with sections in the LLD.
 This way, you guarantee that all requirements are covered.